JaxPlays-Inc/jaxplays.org/content/productions/2025/2025-Avenue-Q.md

   - Lyrics: "Robert Lopez, Jeff Marx"
   - Book: "[[w:Jeff Whitty]]"
   - Basis: "Inspired by the format and style of [[w:Sesame Street]]"
-Genres:
+genres:
   - Musical
   - Comedy
   - Satire
-Description: "A hilarious, puppet-filled musical that satirizes coming of age, modern anxieties and the messy search for purpose in an offbeat New York neighborhood."
+description: "A hilarious, puppet-filled musical that satirizes coming of age, modern anxieties and the messy search for purpose in an offbeat New York neighborhood."
 ---
 *Avenue Q* follows Princeton, a recent college graduate with a useless degree, as he moves into a rundown apartment in a quirky New York neighborhood populated by both humans and puppets.
 Alongside his eccentric neighbors — including Kate Monster, wannabe comedian Brian, Christmas Eve the therapist, closeted Republican banker Rod, internet addict Trekkie Monster and the Bad Idea Bears — Princeton searches for his purpose in life.
 With catchy songs and tongue-in-cheek humor, the musical tackles taboo topics like love, racism and the struggles of adulthood, all delivered with warmth and wit.
 Winner of the Tony Award for Best Musical, it’s a satirical yet heartfelt exploration of life’s uncertainties.